StasiS-web/travel-blog/README.md

 * Contacts

 ## Functionality
+The application contains two parts:
+Public part
+    * Guests can:
+        - visit Home page
+        - register: "/register"
+        - login: "/login"
+        - view all articles: "/destinations"
+        - view a single article's details: "/destinations:postId"
+        - view 404 page

+Private part
+    * Logger users can:
-* create new articles
+        - create new articles: "/destinations/create-article"
+    * The author of the post can:
-* edit existing articles
+        - edit existing articles: "/destinations/edit-article/:postId",
-* delete existing articles
+        - delete existing article by id

-## Social Links
-Redirect the user to WhatsApp, Facebook, Twitter and Instagram.
+    * The owner of the account
+        - edit the details in the profile page: "/profile-edit"

 ## :hammer: Used technologies
 * HTML